microsoft/vscode-docs/docs/python/environments.md

 ![Python: Select Interpreter command](images/environments/select-interpreters-command.png)

-This command automatically looks for and displays a list of available Python interpreters.
+This command automatically looks for and displays a list of available Python interpreters, as well as Conda and virtual environments:

 ![List of interpreters](images/environments/interpreters-list.png)

+The extension looks for interpreters in the following locations:

+- Standard paths such as `/usr/local/bin`, `/usr/sbin`, `/sbin`, `c:\\python27`, `c:\\python36`, etc.
+- Virtual environments located under the workspace (project) folder, unless the `python.terminal.activateEnvironments` setting is `false` in which case virtual environments are ignored.
+- Conda environments

 Selecting an interpreter from the list configures your User [Settings](/docs/getstarted/settings.md) accordingly.
 The Status Bar shows the current interpreter and when selected brings up a list of available interpreters.
 The Status Bar also reflects when no interpreter is selected.

 ![No interpreter selected](images/environments/no-interpreter-selected-statusbar.png)

-The extension looks for interpreters in the following locations:

-- Standard paths such as `/usr/local/bin`, `/usr/sbin`, `/sbin`, `c:\\python27`, `c:\\python36`, etc.
-- Virtual environments located under the workspace (project) folder
-- Conda environments
+The currently-selected interpreter is applied when right-clicking a file and selecting **Run Python File in Terminal**.
+You can also use **Python: Create Terminal** to create a terminal with the current environment.

 ## Manually specifying an interpreter